Complexity of syntactical tree fragments of Independence-Friendly logic: Syntactical trees: basic definitions

-We define here the class of synctactical trees which is of our interest -- we are seeking for the simplest possible generalization of what a quantifier prefix is if we do not restrict attention to prenex sentences.
+We define here the class of syntactical trees which is of our interest -- we are seeking for the simplest possible generalization of what a prefix is if we do not restrict attention to prenex sentences.
 This requires including in the prefixes also connectives, and taking into account the binary ramifications they induce in the structure of formulas.
 This class of trees (the \emph{positive initial} trees) has already been introduced elsewhere (\cite{Bar2013}), but here we will require some more precision in the formal details.
+For technical ease, in our trees we will allow occurrences of the gap symbol $[\phantom{a}]$.
+Each gap symbol is a marker for a node to which (the tree of) some $IF$ formula might potentially be attached.
+By a \textbf{tree} here we mean a finite partially ordered set $(T,\preceq_T)$ with a minimum element (the \textbf{root}) and such that, for each $t\in T$, the set of predecessors of $t$ is linearly ordered by $\preceq_T$.

-\begin{df} A \textbf{synctactical tree} is a finite tree whose nodes are (occurrences of) atomic formulas, negations, conjunctions, disjunctions or quantifiers (with their slash sets), and which respects the following constraints: 1) atomic formulas are leaves (i.e., they have no successors) \\ 2) each negation has at most one successor \\ 3) each binary connective has at most two successors \\ 4) each quantifier has at most one successor. \end{df} It should be clear in what sense to each $IF$ sentence we can associate \emph{its} synctactical tree, and in the following we will always indentify a formula with its tree.
-On the contrary, there are many synctactical trees (according to the above definition) that are not the synctactical tree of any formula, for example:
+\begin{df} A \textbf{syntactical tree} is a (finite) tree whose nodes are occurrences of atomic formulas, negation, conjunction, disjunction, quantifiers (with their slash sets), and the gap symbol $[\phantom{a}]$, and which respects the following constraints: 1) atomic formulas are leaves (i.e., they have no successors) \\ 2) gap symbols are leaves \\ 3) each negation has exactly one successor \\ 4) each binary connective has exactly two successors \\ 5) each quantifier has exactly one successor. \end{df} It should be clear in what sense to each $IF$ sentence we can associate \emph{its} syntactical tree (which is, of course, a tree without gaps), and in the following we will always indentify a formula with its tree.
+Here are some examples of trees that are not the syntactical tree of any formula, since they contain gaps: